marcteys/unityFaceTracking/README.md

 Unity face tracking is an easy way to use head position in your interactive projects.

-v0.1

 Requirements
 ----------
-To use Unity Face Tracking, you need to download and install OpenTrack.
+To use Unity Face Tracking, you need to download and install [OpenTrack](https://github.com/opentrack/opentrack).
 This software is used to capture the head via your webcam.
+This project works with Unity free and pro.

 Getting Started
 --------